spacexdata/missioncontrol/README.md

 - providing a custom redux reducer that is added to the main root reducer (in a namespaced way)
 - providing middleware
 - providing the view
+- providing styles

-Not that plugins can use any data from the store,
+Note that plugins can use any data from the store,

 ### Customization